Skip to main content

 • Social media etiquette is important.
 No one likes a spammer! 😳

-If your organization is in a regulated industry, social media training becomes even more essential.
-Employees need to know any applicable laws that need to be followed.
-You don’t want a legal headache later!
+If your organization is in a regulated industry, social media training becomes even more critical.

-Tell Employees Why They Should Participate!
+Tell Employees Why They Should Get Involved

-Don’t tell employees to post on social media, without explaining why.
+Don’t tell employees to post on social media without explaining why.

 Explain that employee advocacy helps with marketing, social selling, and employer branding.

-5 employee advocacy goals
+5 common employee advocacy goals

 1. Set Your Goals